Unlocking Security: Tokenless Authentication for Non-Human Entities

 Here are a few common types:

-- Certificate-Based Authentication: Uses digital certificates to verify identity.
-Each machine has a unique certificate that acts as its identity.
+- Certificate-Based Authentication: This uses digital certificates to verify identity.
+Each machine has its own unique certificate that basically acts as its ID.

 How Does Tokenless Authentication Work?